Subject Requirements

 2.11 ENGINEERING GRAPHICS AND DESIGN (EGD)

 Engineering Graphics and Design teaches internationally acknowledged principles that have both academic and technical applications.
-The emphasis in EGD is on teaching specific basic concepts, as well as various drawing techniques and skills so that EGD learners will be able to interpret and produce drawings within the contexts of mechanical technology, civil technology and electrical technology.
+The emphasis in EGD is on teaching specific basic concepts, as well as various drawing techniques and skills so that EGD learners will be able to interpret and produce drawings within the contexts of mechanical technology, and civil technology.

 LEARNING AREAS INCLUDE: